FluBBaOfWard/NitroSwan/README.md

 Holding L maps the dpad to WS Y1-Y4.

 In vertical games the d-pad is mapped to WS Y1-Y4.
 A, B, X & Y are mapped to WS X1-X4.

+## Games:
+	There are 2 games that I know of that has problems.
+	Chou Denki Card Game.
+		You need to initialize NVRAM, this is the last item on the first page (初期化).
+	Tonpuusou.
+		Can't start, requires HBlank timer but it's not started.

 ## Credits: